zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 News:
 ======
+**18 July 2024**, Our paper "A Compiler-Like Framework for Optimizing Cryptographic Big Integer Multiplication on GPUs" has been accepted by [Micro' 2024](https://microarch.org/micro57/).
+57th IEEE/ACM International Symposium on Microarchitecture, November 2 – November 6, 2024 Austin, Texas, USA

 **14 June 2024**, Our paper "ConDa: A Generic and Efficient Datapath Protection Technique against Transient Hardware Faults" has been accepted by [SC'2024](https://sc24.supercomputing.org/) The International Conference for High-Performance Computing, Networking, Storage, and Analysis.
-ATLANTA, GA, USA, NOV 17–22
+Atlanta, GA, USA, NOV 17–22

 **17 April 2024**, Our paper "FedFa: A Fully Asynchronous Training Paradigm for Federated Learning" has been accepted by [IJCAI' 2024](https://ijcai24.org/) International Joint Conference on Artificial  Intelligence Jeju 03.08.24 - 09.08.24